-Target funding at areas where it is required most: Examples include ‘School Improvement Grants’ in the United States, which are targeted at schools with the highest level of need, or number of funds in Nigeria targeted at states with the lowest levels of performance.
+- Target funding at areas where it is required most: examples include ‘School Improvement Grants’ in the United States, which are targeted at schools with the highest level of need, or a number of funds in Nigeria that targeted at states with the lowest levels of performance.

-The first two types of fund require relatively large amounts of funding to be effective, and aim to directly influence decisions.
-The second two require less funding, but influence decisions indirectly.
+The first two types of funds require relatively large amounts of funding to be effective, and aim to directly influence decisions.
+The second two require less funding and influence decisions indirectly.